gbiele/Stan_MPI_Threading/README.md

 _MPI and threading reduce computation (waiting) time already for relatively small data sets (N = 1000).
 MPI is generally faster than threading, but the advantage of MPI is smaller when many cores are available._

-The next table shows what proportion of a linear efficiency gain the different analyses achieve (i.e. if 16 cores are 16 times as fast as 1 core the value would be 1.)
+The next table shows what proportion of a linear speed up MPI and threading achieve (i.e,. if 16 cores would be 16 times as fast as 1 core the value would be 1.)

 | analysis  |  1000 | 5000  | 10000  | 20000 |
 |---|---|---|---|---|